 BUYER’S BROKER – REPRESENTING BUYERS

-In addition to over 16 years of experience as a real estate broker specializing in Lower Manhattan, I was born and raised in Southbridge Towers.
-This combination gives me a unique perspective that allows me to utilize my relationships with SBT management, maintenance, security and long time residents in order to provide the highest quality service to my clients.
+In addition to over 18 years of experience as a real estate broker specializing in Lower Manhattan, I was born and raised in Southbridge Towers.
+This combination gives me a unique perspective that allows me to utilize my relationships with SBT management, maintenance, security, the board of directors, and longtime residents; in order to provide the highest quality service to my clients.

 BROKERAGE SERVICES – BUYERS

 - Extended Complex Tour (playgrounds, laundry, storage, parking, etc.)